slim-template/slim/doc/smart.md

 # Smart text

-The easiest way to combine text and markup is to use the <a name="smarttext">smart text mode</a>.
+The <a name="smarttext">smart text plugin</a> was created to simplify the typing and combining of text and markup in Slim templates.
+Using the plugin gives you:

+* More convenient ways to type text in Slim templates.
+* Smarter and more consistent HTML escaping of typed text.
+* Easier combining of the text with inline HTML tags with smart handling of whitespace on the boundaries.

-Enable the smart text plugin with
+To get started, enable the smart text plugin with

     require 'slim/smart'

-This automatically enables the `:implicit_text` option as well, so you can easily type text like this:
+First of all, this automatically enables the `:implicit_text` option.

-    p
-      This is text.
-      This is text, too.

-Slim will automatically treat any line which doesn't start with a lowercase tag name or any of the special characters as an implicit text line.
+When enabled, Slim will treat any line which doesn't start with a lowercase tag name or any of the special characters as an implicit text line.
-If the text spans several lines, simply indent them.
+If the text needs to span several lines, indent them as usual.

-    p
+This allows you to easily type text like this, without any leading indicator:

+    This is an implicit text.
-      This is text,
+    This is a text
-        and it spans
+      which spans
       several lines.
+    This is yet another text.

+This works in addition to ways already available in stock Slim:

+    p This is an inline text.
+    p This is an inline text
+      which spans multiple lines.
+    | This is a verbatim text.
+    | This is a verbatim text
+      which spans multiple lines.
+    <p>This is in fact a verbatim text as well.</p>

-You can also mark the text explicitly with `>`, for example when it starts with lowercase letter or unusual character, or when the text spans several lines, or merely for aesthetic consistency, or if you want to use uppercase tag names and therefore need to keep the `:implicit_text` option disabled.
+You can also mark the text explicitly with a leading `>`.
+This is used for example when the text starts with a lowercase letter or an unusual character, or merely for aesthetic consistency when it spans several lines.
+It may be also needed if you want to use uppercase tag names and therefore need to keep the `:implicit_text` option disabled.

-    p
-      > 'This is text, too.'
+    > This is an explicit text.
-    p
-      >
-        This is text
+    > This is an explicit text
       which spans
       several lines.
+    > 'This is a text, too.'

+    > This is another way
+    > of typing text which spans
+    > several lines, if you prefer that.

+BTW, all these examples can be pasted to `slimrb -r slim/smart` to see how the generated output looks like.

+The plugin also improves upon Slim's automatic HTML escaping.
-As long as you leave the `:smart_text_escaping` enabled, any non-verbatim text is automatically escaped for you.
+As long as you leave the `:smart_text_escaping` enabled, any non-verbatim text (i.e., any implicit, explicit, and inline text) is automatically escaped for you.
 However, for your convenience, any HTML entities detected are still used verbatim.
 This way you are most likely to get what you really wanted, without having to worry about HTML escaping all the time.